 The .gov means it’s official.
 Federal government websites always use a .gov or .mil domain.
 Before sharing sensitive information online, make sure you’re on a .gov or .mil site by inspecting your browser’s address (or “location”) bar.

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

 Winter's chilly temperatures can discourage even the most active people from exercising.
 Don't let the cold weather stop your fitness routine.
-Staying active no matter the season can help you improve or maintain your weight, health, and energy levels.
+Staying active, no matter the season, can help you improve or maintain your weight, health, and energy levels.
 Even though exercising in cold weather can feel difficult, it's generally safe if you take certain precautions.
 While bundling up helps, you should also pay attention to the signs of specific cold-weather hazards.

 The effect cold weather can have

-Breathing in cold dry air can restrict your airway.
-This can make breathing more difficult and result in shortness of breath, coughing, wheezing, a tight chest, and an increased risk of heart attack.
+Breathing in cold and dry air can restrict your airway.
+This can make breathing more difficult and result in shortness of breath, coughing, wheezing, a tight chest, and an increased risk of a heart attack.
 Wearing a scarf or mask can warm the air before it enters your lungs, and help you breathe easier.
 However, if you have asthma or heart problems, you should ask your doctor about any precautions you need based on your health or your medications.

 Stay warm and safe

 Since the other two risks of exercising in the cold are frostbite and hypothermia, try these tips to stay fit, motivated, and warm: